TristanDaffe/TristanDaffe/README.md

 <div>
 🔭 I’m currently working on my dotfiles

-🌱 I’m currently learning Angular
+🌱 I’m currently learning Ansible for a personal <a href="https://github.com/TristanDaffe/Ansible-homelab">HomeLab</a>

 ⚡ Fun fact: _I'm an IA ?_
 </div>